Blieskastel: History

-From 1920 to 1935 Blieskastel belonged to the Territory of the Saar Basin (Saargebeit), which was put under French administration by a mandate of the League of Nations for 15 years.
+From 1920 to 1935 Blieskastel belonged to the Territory of the Saar Basin (Saargebiet), which was put under French administration by a mandate of the League of Nations for 15 years.
 In the Nazi era Blieskastel was governed from Saarbrücken, until 1935 as part of Pfalz-Saar, until 1940 as part of the Saarpfalz and until the end of the war together with Lorraine as "Westmark".
 After the Second World War, the city of Blieskastel was initially in the French occupation zone and from 1947 to 1956 in the partly autonomous Saarland, which, after rejection of the second Saar statute on January 1, 1957, became a federal state of the Federal Republic of Germany.

 As part of a territorial and administrative reform of 1974, Blieskastel, which until then belonged to the district of Sankt Ingbert, became part of the newly created Saar-Pfalz-Kreis (now Saarpfalz-Kreis).
 At the same time, the city Blieskastel was extended to surrounding communities.

 Blieskastel has been an officially-recognized Kneipp spa resort since 1978.